gchq/gaffer-doc/docs/administration-guide/security/security-guide.md

 - When ingest aggregation is carried out the visibilityProperty is treated as groupBy property.
 - When query aggregation is carried out the visibilityProperty is no longer treated as a groupBy property.

-To further demonstrate this here is another example:
+To further demonstrate this, here is another example:

-You add these Edges:
+Add the following Edges:

 ```
 1 -> 2   count = 1, visibility = "public"